-Outfest Los Angeles LGBT Film Festival is 11 days of not to be missed world-class films, panels, and parties celebrating the queer experience.
+The Outfest Los Angeles LGBTQ Film Festival is 11 days of not to be missed world-class films, panels, and parties celebrating the queer experience.

-More than 150 feature and short films, six venues, and attendance of more than 40,000 people make Outfest the largest film festival of any kind in Los Angeles.
+More than 200 feature and short films, state-of-the-art venues, and attendance of over 40,000 people make Outfest Los Angeles the largest film festival of any kind in LA.
 Since our founding in 1982, Outfest has screened more than 6500 international films for audiences of well over half a million people.
 Great opportunities await filmmakers at Outfest.

-Outfest is the leading queer media arts organization, and its location in the heart of the entertainment industry means more industry executives attend Outfest than any other LGBTQ film festival.
+Outfest is the leading queer media arts organization, and its location in the heart of the entertainment industry means more industry executives attend Outfest Los Angeles than any other LGBTQ film festival.

 Our Outfest Forward program offers comprehensive services for emerging filmmakers to forge connections in Hollywood.
 These include: